processone/docs.ejabberd.im/content/admin/configuration/modules.md

 __Available options:__

 - **always\_record\_route**: *true | false*
 Always insert "Record-Route" header into SIP messages.
-This approach allows to bypass NATs/firewalls a bit more easily.
+With this approach it is possible to bypass NATs/firewalls a bit more easily.
 The default value is *true*.

 - **flow\_timeout\_tcp**: *timeout()*
 The option sets a keep-alive timer for [SIP